vegaprotocol/documentation/docs/concepts/vega-chain/data-nodes.md

 When a new node joins the network and requests a history segment for a given IPFS content ID, the provision of data to the node is shared across all other nodes in the network.

 :::note Go deeper
-[Decentralised history readme](https://github.com/vegaprotocol/vega/blob/develop/datanode/dehistory/README.md): How to use decentralised history for a data node
+[Decentralised history readme](https://github.com/vegaprotocol/vega/blob/develop/datanode/dehistory/README.md): How to use decentralised history
 :::

 ## Database